 Our Affiliations

-The CHCOBCP continues to meet ACA’s rigorous standards to maintain accreditation and is fully reevaluated by the ACA every 3 years.
-The IABC is a volunteer organization of burn camp professionals who work to provide quality education and recommendations for camps around the country to maintain the bylaws established by this group recommending best practice for burn camp professionals in North America.
+No Ordinary Camps continues to meet the American Camping Association’s (ACA) rigorous standards to maintain accreditation.
+We are fully reevaluated by the ACA every 3 years.
+The Internation Association of Burn Camps (IABC) is a volunteer organization of burn camp professionals who work to provide quality education and recommendations for camps around the country to maintain the bylaws established by this group recommending best practice for burn camp professionals in North America.
 These organizations uphold our camp program to the highest standards in providing quality care in a safe and nurturing environment.

 American Camping Association